dave2k77/LRDBenchmark/docs/installation.rst

 Installation Guide
 =================

-This guide will help you install LRDBenchmark and its dependencies.
+This guide will help you install lrdbenchmark and its dependencies.

 Requirements
 -----------